Soul4723/Crops-Take-Durability/README.md

 # CropsTakeDurability

-CropsTakeDurability is a simple Spigot/Paper plugin that makes hoes lose durability when harvesting certain crops.
+CropsTakeDurability is a simple Spigot/Paper plugin that makes tools lose durability when harvesting certain crops.
 The list of affected crops is configurable.

 ## Requirements